 Marvell is a leading supplier of data infrastructure semiconductor solutions, spanning the data center core to network edge.
-Marvell is a fabless semiconductor supplier of high-performance standard and semi-custom products with core strengths in developing and scaling complex System-on-a-Chip architectures, integrating analog, mixed-signal and digital signal processing functionality.
+Marvell is a fabless semiconductor supplier of high-performance standard and semicustom products with core strengths in developing and scaling complex System-on-a-Chip architectures, integrating analog, mixed-signal and digital signal processing functionality.
 Leveraging leading intellectual property and deep system-level expertise, as well as highly innovative security firmware, our solutions are empowering the data economy and enabling the data center, enterprise networking, carrier infrastructure, consumer, and automotive/industrial end markets.

-Marvell employed 6,577 people as of February 3, 2024.
-As of February 3, 2024, our global workforce was comprised of approximately: 99% full time employees and 1% part time employees.
-Our employees sit across three geographical regions: 51% of employees are based in the Americas, 37% are in APAC (which includes India) and 12% are in EMEA.
+Marvell employed 7,042 people as of February 1, 2025.
+Our employees sit across three geographical regions: 50% of employees are based in the Americas, 39% are in APAC (which includes India) and 11% are in EMEA.